arhamilton92/ContactKeeper/README.md

 ## React Front to Back by Brad Traversy.
 This is NOT an original application.

-ContactKeeper is a full stack application, featuring:
+# ContactKeeper is a full stack MERN application, featuring:
--React/MERN & Context
+*React using Context
--MongoDB Atlas
+*MongoDB Atlas
--User validation with bcrypt and JSON web token -Heroku deployment
+*User validation with bcrypt and JSON web token *Heroku deployment

-project features full CRUD and a cloud server.

 This project was created for React practice.